Vishwa9011/todo-test/README.md

 # Todo App

-A simple and fully functional Todo app using HTML, CSS, and JavaScript.
+A simple, fully functional todo application using HTML, CSS, and JavaScript.

-**Features:**
-- Add tasks
+## Features
-- Mark tasks as done
+- Add, delete, and mark tasks as completed.
-- Delete tasks
+- Responsive and clean UI.

 ## Usage
-Open `index.html` in your browser to start using the app.
+Open `index.html` in your browser to use the app.